• About

 Muffin Tin Popovers (1). - harvestandnourish.com

 Baskets filled with warm, light and buttery popovers are the highlight of any holiday brunch or dinner.
-This easy 5-ingredient recipe doesn’t require a special pan and they bake up in just 30 minutes!
+This easy 5-ingredient recipe doesn’t require a special pan, and you can have them baked in just 30 minutes.

 Print Save Saved Recipe!